 Save for a rainy day

 Before paying down debt (beyond required payments) or settling on an investment strategy, make it your first priority to put funds aside for an emergency reserve.
 We recommend six months or more of living expenses; an absolute minimum is three months’ worth.
 These funds should be in traditional savings or very short-term, highly liquid, low-volatility investments.

 As a general rule, your long-term investment plan should take priority over applying extra amounts toward debt.
 Be careful as well not to let “lifestyle creep,” a tendency toward more expensive tastes and luxury consumption, impede your investment outlook.

 By contributing to a long-term investment plan as early as possible, you may set yourself up for a brighter future.
 If paying down debt is also a priority, you’ll want to examine your personal budget to decide how much to direct each month toward investing and how much toward debt repayment.

 Just remember, there are no magic numbers.
 In general, the best advice is to make sure your investment strategy fits your financial expectations for the future.

 With an emergency fund in place and your investment strategy up and running, putting any extra money toward your debts is also a smart way to go.
 But how do you decide which debts to pay down first?

 One approach is to start with the smallest debts first to eliminate at least some of your debt burden and interest payments in a timely manner.
 It also makes sense to pay off high-interest debts like private student loans and credit card debt more quickly.

-Federal student loans and mortgages might be lower priorities, because their rates are often lower and their terms are longer.
+Federal student loans and mortgages might be lower priorities because their rates are often lower and their terms longer.
 Vehicle loans might fall somewhere in the middle.
-Tax considerations might also come into play.
+Tax considerations may also come into play.